ministryofjustice/security-guidance/docs/cjsm.md

 Email services that are materially aligned to the [UK government secure email policy](https://www.gov.uk/guidance/securing-government-email) are suitable for the movement of **Official** data, including where the **Sensitive** handling caveat has been applied.

+## Contact and Feedback

+For any further questions or advice relating to security, or for any feedback or suggestions for improvement, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).